wavefrontHQ/docs/pages/doc/query_language_reference.md

 </table>

-**Note:**
+**Notes:**

 * Rules for valid names are here: [Wavefront Data Format](wavefront_data_format.html#wavefront-data-format-fields).

-* Do not use names of functions such as `default` or `sum` or other query language elements as the name of a metric, source, source tag, point tag, or point tag value.
-If you must, surround the element with double quotes.
+* Enclose a metric, source, or tag name, or a tag value, in double quotes if it is also a Wavefront reserved word, such as a function name or keyword.
 For example, if you're using a point tag named `default`, use `"default"`.

 <table style="width: 100%;">
 <tbody>